 Is It Devastating And Terrifying For Someone Facing Sex Crime Charges Even Before A Conviction?

 It depends on how the case is charged.
 Talk about the sexual assault cases, you’re talking about cases that are chargeable from the third degree and up.
-So, in a third degree offense, you are going to face 3-5 years in prison, on a second degree case, you are going to face 5-10 years in prison and on a first degree case, you are going to face 10 years to life.
+So, in a third-degree offense, you are going to face three to five years in prison, on a second-degree case, you are going to face five to 10 years in prison and on a first-degree case, you are going to face 10 years to life.
 So, it really depends on how the case is charged.
 On the computer crime cases, it’s going to be the same.
 It’s going to start at third degree and go up.
-For the most part, sex crime cases start at second degree, that includes a term of 5-10 years.
+For the most part, sex crime cases start at second degree, which includes a term of five to 10 years.
 Moreover, it should not come as a surprise that the prosecutor comes back with this first offer and it’s an eight-year prison sentence with no early release.

-If you have more questions about the problems faced by someone who has committed a sex crime in New Jersey, call the law office of James A. Abate for a free initial consultation at (908) 210-9755 and get the information and legal answers you’re seeking.
+If you have more questions about the problems faced by someone who has committed a sex crime in New Jersey, call the Law Offices of James A. Abate for a free initial consultation at 908-643-7005 and get the information and legal answers you’re seeking.